astropy/astropy/docs/coordinates/skycoord.rst

 As last step we set up the plotting environment with matplotlib using the Aitoff projection with a specific title, a grid, filled circles as markers with a markersize of 2 and an alpha value of 0.3.
+We use a figure with an x-y ratio that is well suited for such a projection and we move the title upwards from its usual position to avoid overlap with the axis labels.

 .. doctest-requires:: matplotlib

+    >>> plt.figure(figsize=(8,4.2))
     >>> plt.subplot(111, projection="aitoff")
     >>> plt.title("Aitoff projection of our random data")
     >>> plt.grid(True)
     >>> plt.plot(ra_rad, dec_rad, 'o', markersize=2, alpha=0.3)
+    >>> plt.subplots_adjust(top=0.95,bottom=0.0)
     >>> plt.show()

 .. plot::